DRMPN/ajax-video-transcoder/README.md

 ## Overview

-A secure web platform that simplifies converting WebM videos to MP4, offering authenticated access, real-time processing feedback, and an intuitive interface for seamless uploading and downloading, ensuring reliable and user-friendly video transcoding for authorized users.
+A secure and user-friendly web platform that enables authorized users to convert WebM videos to MP4 format with ease.
+It offers a seamless experience through real-time processing feedback, intuitive upload and download capabilities, and robust authentication, ensuring reliable video transcoding for individual users.

 ## Table of Contents